forestryio/forestry.io/hugo/content/careers/senior-ruby-ror-software-engineer.md

 **Responsibilities**

+* Some leadership tasks like mentorship, code-reviews, etc.
 * Design, build, and maintain efficient, reusable, reliable, and well tested Ruby code
 * Design and build database schemas and improvements
 * Identify bottlenecks and bugs, and suggest and implement solutions to these problems